 A CV is your document – it is the one aspect of the recruitment process of which you have full control over.
-It therefore should present you in the most positive manner and make you as relevant as possible for the job in question.
+It is important when writing a CV to present yourself in the best possible way and make yourself as relevant as possible for the job in question.

-Before you begin the process of writing your CV, be aware of some of the basic fundamentals of what make a good CV:
+Before you begin the process of writing a CV, be aware of some of the basic fundamentals of what makes a good CV:

-– be concise to keep your CV to a maximum of 2 pages in length (single sides)
+– Be concise and keep your CV to a maximum of 2 pages in length

-– carefully layout the content so as not to look cramped
+– Carefully layout the content so it does not look cramped

 Below is an overview of how your CV should be structured and what should be included within each section: